-In this post, I’ll share the essential ingredients to kickstart your Japanese cooking journey.
+In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

-I've carefully selected a few must-have pantry staples to avoid overwhelming you or your wallet—you can always add more as you explore new recipes.
+I’ve picked out a few must-have pantry staples so you won’t feel overwhelmed—either by choices or by cost.
+You can always add more as you try new recipes!

-Note: This list assumes you already have basic cooking ingredients such as salt, black pepper, and neutral oil.
+Quick note: This list assumes you already have everyday essentials like salt, black pepper, and neutral oil.

 💡Want a simple guide to start Japanese cooking?
 Check out our Step-by-Step Guide to Japanese Cooking Basics.